The Ultimate Guide to Exterior Wall Siding Panels

 Regular cleaning keeps your siding looking fresh and can prevent the long-term buildup of dirt, mold, and mildew that might cause damage.
 For most siding materials, a simple cleaning solution of mild soap and water is all you need.
 Use a soft-bristle brush or cloth to gently scrub the surface, working in small sections from the bottom up to avoid streaking.
 While a pressure washer can be effective, use it with caution on a low-pressure setting, as a powerful stream can damage the siding or force water into seams.
 An annual cleaning is usually enough to maintain your home’s curb appeal and extend the life of your fiber cement boards and other exterior panels.

-Choose the Best Siding for Your Climate
+How to Pick the Right Siding for Your Climate

 Where you live is one of the most important factors in choosing the right exterior siding.
 The siding that works beautifully on a coastal home in a humid, salty environment might not stand a chance against the heavy snow and freezing temperatures of a mountain climate.
 Your home’s exterior is its first line of defense against the elements, so picking a material that’s engineered for your specific weather conditions is key to its longevity and appearance.
 A poor choice can lead to warping, cracking, fading, or moisture damage, resulting in costly repairs and a lot of frustration.